About Us

 Feeding Chittenden has been spearheading expanded food access in Addison, Chittenden, Franklin, and Grand Isle counties for nearly four years, and in 2024, we changed the program’s name to better reflect and recognize the important work that’s been happening throughout the Champlain Valley.

-Feeding Champlain Valley offers critical nutrition assistance to Vermonters who struggle with food insecurity through programs and services that include three Food Shelves, a Good Food Truck, Grocery Delivery, Meal Production, Food Rescue, Culinary Job Training, and an Online Market – all of which provide easy access to locally sourced foods that are culturally relevant and dietary specific.
-Families and individuals who pre-screen for food insecurity can order directly from our inventory with help from clinicians, teachers, social workers, and other non-profit employees throughout the region.
+Feeding Champlain Valley offers critical nutrition assistance to Vermonters who struggle with food insecurity through programs and services that include four Food Shelves, a Food Truck, Grocery Delivery, Meal Production, Food Rescue, Gleaning, Farm to School, and an Online Market – all of which provide easy access to locally sourced foods that are culturally relevant and dietary specific.

 Our History